towolf/towolf.github.com/docs/PsychDocumentation/VideoRecording.markdown

 default parameters.
 It works its way down the list, starting with the most suitable/efficient codec, until it finds a codec that is supported on your system.
 Not all codecs may be installed by default on your operating system.
-Especially proprietary, non\-free, or patent\-encumbered codecs may not be installed on your system.
+Especially proprietary, non-free, or patent-encumbered codecs may not be installed on your system.
 You may have to select them explicitely in the software center of your distribution \(see "help [GStreamer](/docs/GStreamer)"\).